CareerExplorer’s step-by-step guide on how to become a graphic designer.

 Still unsure if becoming a graphic designer is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a graphic designer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.